jamesaduncan/osom.guide/src/index.md

-The operating model has evolved over time by rigorously applying [Wardley's Doctrine](/doctrine) to multiple organisations, and finding generally applicable organisational patterns.
+The operating model has evolved over time by rigorously applying [Wardley's Doctrine](/doctrine) to multiple organisations, and finding generally applicable organisational patterns that have been deployed repeatedly.

-The key components of OSOM are an executive capability that oversees and governs a network of services as they progress through a simple [service lifecycle](/lifecycle) that is compatible with the [Government Digital Service's](https://www.gov.uk/government/organisations/government-digital-service) [service manual](https://www.gov.uk/service-manual).
+The key components of OSOM are an executive capability that provides oversight and governance, and a network of services that progress through a simple
+[service lifecycle](/lifecycle) that is compatible with the [Government Digital Service's](https://www.gov.uk/government/organisations/government-digital-service) [service manual](https://www.gov.uk/service-manual).